fradeleo/scraper_jobindex/README.md

 # scraper_jobindex
-A scraper for the Danish Job Bank www.jobindex.dk
+A (little rudimental) scraper for the Danish Job Bank www.jobindex.dk